header

 The Motorcycle Book

-A comprehensive reference source for all motorcycle owners and enthusiasts.
+The Motorcycle Book by Alan Seeley (2004) is a comprehensive reference source for all motorcycle owners and enthusiasts.
 From mopeds to sports bikes, through tourers and commuters, all aspects of buying, riding and maintaining a bike are included.
 Whether you're a beginner or an experienced rider, you'll find the details you need to get on the road and stay on the road.
 Includes detailed sections on how your bike works and how to keep it running, with detailed maintenance and trouble-shooting chapters.

 FORD TAYLOR